 If Student Visa holders do not uphold their visa conditions, their visa may be cancelled and they may have to leave Australia.
 A full list of conditions is available from the Department of Immigration and Border Protection with the most important listed below:

 Student visa holders, other than Postgraduate research student visa holders listed below, are permitted, once their course has commenced, to work a maximum of 40 hours per fortnight during the semester and unlimited hours when their course is not in session.

 For Postgraduate research (subclass 574) student visa holders, and where their master by research or doctorate course in Australia has commenced, unlimited work rights apply.
 Students are permitted to work a maximum of 40 hours per fortnight during any preliminary courses they undertake on a subclass 574 (Postgraduate research) student visa, for example, ELICOS.

-Further information is available on the Department of Immigration and Citizenship website.
+Further information is available on the Department of Immigration and Border Protection website.

 Standard 2 of the National Code requires UWA to give students detailed information about their course and about studying at UWA before the student accepts the offer of a place in a course.
-All marketing material for prospective Student Visa holders should refer students to the Current Students page on ESOS, which provides links to this information, and should be sent to Anthony Turner, Manager, International Quality Assurance, for approval prior to printing.
+All marketing material for prospective Student Visa holders should refer students to the Current Students page on ESOS, which provides links to this information, and should be sent to Di Regan-Roots, Associate Director, Student Administration, for approval prior to printing.

 Please refer to the Pre-departure for new students page for more information.

 All promotional material for prospective Student Visa holders must meet the requirements of the ESOS Act, National Code and TEQSA Threshold Standards and must be submitted to the International Centre for approval.
 It is a requirement under the National Code that promotional material be listed on an internal UWA register.